 It sounds decent and has a good amount of bass depth and resonance.
 Does it beat the 4 guitars mentioned above?
 Of course not.
 It is, however, a great choice for new players on a tight budget.

 This model comes in many colors, so you're bound to find one variation that suits you.

-Its bright tone but will warm up with age so the more you play it, the better it gets.
+Reaching all 20 frets of the satin-finished neck is an easy task!
+Its bright tone will warm up with age, so the more you play it, the better it gets.

 The glossy black color looks elegant and packs a solid dose of rock attitude.

 Its cutaway dreadnought body makes accessing the upper frets a piece of cake and makes it sound warm and balanced.